-The R-1 Classification Supplement is a six-page document that asks a variety of questions about the petitioning organization and the foreign national beneficiary.
-These questions seek to establish both eligibility for the R-1 visa classification, as well as the legitimacy of the petitioning organization’s status as a religious organization (or one affiliated with a religious denomination) and the beneficiary’s qualifications.
+The R-1 Classification Supplement covers pages 30 to 35 of the I-129 Form, and asks questions about both the petitioning organization and the foreign national beneficiary.
+These seek to establish both eligibility for the R-1 visa classification as well as the legitimacy of the petitioning organization’s status as a religious organization (or one affiliated with a religious denomination) and the beneficiary’s qualifications.

-The I-129 petition must be submitted with extensive documentation that supports all the information provided in this supplement.
-The need for providing detailed answers in the R-1 Classification Supplement and strong supporting documentation cannot be understated.
+The I-129 petition must be submitted with extensive documentation supporting all the information provided in this supplement.
 The R-1 religious worker visa program has been abused, with many incidents of fraud reported in the past.
-Consequently, these petitions are scrutinized heavily by the Department of Homeland Security (DHS).
+Consequently, the Department of Homeland Security (DHS) heavily scrutinizes these petitions.

 Question three asks for the position title and a summary of responsibilities for all employees hired at the location where the beneficiary will be working.
-If there is not enough space to include everyone, an addendum must be attached with the remaining employees’ information.
+If there is not enough space to include everyone, attach an addendum with the remaining employees’ information.
 The petitioner must not omit any employee from this section, regardless of how trivial his or her role may seem.

 Question four asks about the relationship between the petitioner and the beneficiary’s religious organization abroad.
 This relationship is not required for the R-1 visa classification, but it must be disclosed if it exists.
 Disclosing this relationship will also further establish the petitioner’s legitimate status and the beneficiary’s qualifications.